 ExpressVPN rates highly for its fast and reliable internet speeds.
 It offers more than 3,000 servers in 94+ countries to choose from for high-quality video streaming, and offers a few different server locations in Japan, although it does not disclose the exact number of Japanese servers.

 ExpressVPN does not store traffic logs on its users, but it does keep metadata about the date of connection, choice of server location, and total bandwidth used.
 Your individual IP address isn’t stored, however, so your privacy is still respected.
 Users who want additional privacy can sign up anonymously by paying in Bitcoin.

 This provider uses the 256-bit AES-CBC encryption protocol as well as both HMAC authentication and perfect forward secrecy.
 An internet kill switch is included to protect your data in the event your connection to the VPN abruptly drops.

 Streaming-oriented users will be able to use ExpressVPN with even the most stubborn streaming platforms such as Netflix, Hulu, Amazon Prime Video, and BBC iPlayer.
 It also supports torrenting.

-- Fast connection speeds makes it ideal for streaming and downloading
+- Fast connection speeds make it ideal for streaming and downloading

 - Servers in Japan